theobald-software/theobald-software.github.io/content/_en/xtract-universal/destinations/tableau/linking-bex-query-with-hierarchy.md

 ---
 ref: xu-tableau-03
 layout: page
-title: Part 1 - Linking a BEx query with a Hierarchy
+title: Linking a BEx query with a Hierarchy
-description: Part 1 - Linking a BEx query with a Hierarchy
+description: Linking a BEx query with a Hierarchy
 product: xtract-universal
 parent: tableau
 permalink: /:collection/:path